-The Company may use, under certain conditions, options and futures on indices and interest rates, for the purposes of Efficient Portfolio Management.
+- 6. Derivatives: General - 6.1 The Company may use, under certain conditions, options and futures on indices and interest rates, for the purposes of Efficient Portfolio Management.
 The use of derivatives for Efficient Portfolio Management is not intended to increase the risk profile of the Company.
 The Company may use derivatives and forward transactions for investment purposes on giving 60 days' notice to shareholders.
 The use of derivatives for investment purposes may involve additional risks for shareholders.
 Also, the Company may hedge market and currency risks using futures, options and forward exchange contracts.
 Transactions in futures carry a high degree of risk.
 The amount of the initial margin is small relative to the value of the futures contract so that transactions are "leveraged" or "geared".
 A relatively small market movement will have a proportionately larger impact which may work for or against the investor.
 The placing of certain orders which are intended to limit losses to certain amounts may not be effective because market conditions make it impossible to execute such orders.
 Transactions in options also carry a high degree of risk.
 Selling (writing) an option generally entails considerably greater risk than purchasing options.
 Although the premium received by the seller is fixed, the seller may sustain a loss well in excess of that amount.
 The seller will also be exposed to the risk of the purchaser exercising the option and the seller will be obliged either to settle the option in cash or acquire or deliver the underlying interest.
 If the option is "covered" by the seller holding a corresponding position in the underlying interest or a future on another option, the risk may be reduced.
-Please also see "Risk Factors" above.

-- 7.1 The Company may make use of a variety of derivative instruments in accordance with the FCA Regulations. - 7.2 A transaction in derivatives or a forward transaction cannot be effected for the Company unless: - (a) it is a permitted derivatives and forward transaction (broadly a derivative must be effected on or under the rules of any eligible derivatives market or must comply with the provisions in the FCA Regulations relating to OTC transactions in derivatives and must have underlying consisting of any or all of the following; transferable securities, approved money market instruments, deposits, permitted derivatives, permitted collective investment schemes, permitted financial indices, interest rates, foreign exchange rates, currencies); and - (b) it is covered as required by the FCA Regulations at COLL 5.3.3AR. - 7.3 The exposure to the underlying assets must not exceed the limits in paragraphs 3 or 4 of this Annexure, save as provided for in 7.7. - 7.4 Where a transferable security or approved money market instrument embeds a derivative this must be taken into account for the purposes of complying with this paragraph. - 7.5 A transferable security or an approved money market instrument will embed a derivative if it contains a component which fulfils the following criteria: - (a) by virtue of that component some or all of the cash flows that otherwise would be required by the transferable security or approved money market instrument which functions as host contract can be modified according to a specified interest rate, financial instrument price, foreign exchange rate, index of prices or rates, credit rating or credit index or other variable, and therefore vary in a way similar to a stand alone derivative; - (b) the economic characteristics and risks are not closely related to the economic characteristics and risks of the host contract; and
+Please also see "Risk Factors" above. - 6.2 The Company may make use of a variety of derivative instruments in accordance with the FCA Regulations. - 6.3 A transaction in derivatives or a forward transaction cannot be effected for the Company unless: - it is a permitted derivatives and forward transaction (broadly a derivative must be effected on or under the rules of any eligible derivatives and have underlying consisting of any or all of the following; transferable securities, approved money market instruments, deposits, permitted derivatives, permitted collective investment schemes, permitted financial indices, interest rates, foreign exchange rates, currencies); and - 6.3.2 it is covered as required by the FCA Regulations at COLL 5.3.3AR. - The exposure to the underlying assets must not exceed the limits in paragraphs 3 or 4 of this Appendix, save as provided for in 6.8. - 6.5 Where a transferable security or approved money market instrument embeds a derivative this must be taken into account for the purposes of complying with these investment restrictions. - 6.6 A transferable security or an approved money market instrument will embed a derivative if it contains a component which fulfils the following criteria: - by virtue of that component some or all of the cash flows that otherwise would be required by the transferable security or approved money market instrument which functions as host contract can be modified according to a specified interest rate, financial instrument price, foreign